-Arrive Kathmandu.
-Meet assist at the airport and transfer to Hotel.
+Day 01: Arrive Kathmandu - Meet assist at the airport and transfer to Hotel.
 Evening: Briefing on Muktinath visit.
 Overnight at hotel in Kathmandu.

 Pokhara - The rare combination of snow-clad peaks and snow fed lakes and rivers has helped to make the valley of Pokhara (210kms/131 miles from Kathmandu) one of the most picturesque natural attractions in Nepal.
 There may be no other place in the world from where Great Himalayas peaks can be admired from such a close distance.
 Pokhara has many exotic places of interest such as the Seti River Gorge, Mahendra Cave, Devi's Falls and the famous lake Phewa displaying stunning reflections of the majestic Fish Tail and Annapurna Himalayas on its water.
 It is base for all treks to Annapurna region.
 Overnight at hotel in Pokhara.

-Transfer to airport.
-Fly to Jomsom (20 minutes).
+Day 03: Transfer to airport - Fly to Jomsom (20 minutes).
 Walk to hotel 5 minutes.
-Another 10 minutes walk will take to jeep station to drive to Muktinath.
+Another 10 minutes’ walk will take to jeep station to drive to Muktinath.
 Driving through Ekle Bhatti, Kagbeni and Jharkot will take you to Rani Pauwa in one and half hour (23 Km).
-From here, Muktinath temple is only 10 – 15 minutes walk.
+From here, Muktinath temple is only 10 – 15 minutes’ walk.

 The Tibetan Buddhist tradition states that Guru Rimpoche, also known as Padmasambhava, the founder of Tibetan Buddhism, meditated here on his way to Tibet.
 Behind the temple is a semi-circular wall with 108 stone faucets at a height of seven feet.
 The faucets all have the same shape of the head of a bull and are separated by approximately one foot.
 Water from the ice-cold Kali Gantaki River has been diverted to flow through the mouths of these bulls and hardy pilgrims who visit the temple often stand beneath each of the spouts.